MetricInternet/Standards/test-levels.md

 #### Component/Unit Testing

-Testing Modules, components and classes in isolation.
+Testing Modules, components and classes in isolation with Test Coverage as close to 100% as possible.

 #### Integration testing

 Testing that the submodules of the application integrate and communicate with each other in the way described by use-cases and system design.

 #### End-to-End testing

 ---